ForNeVeR/SvnUtils/README.md

 information (e.g. repository root and current branch name) will be extracted from it.

-Most parameters has the default values (in future the defaults will be taken from the configuration file).
-Defaults may be replaced in every command invocation.
+Most parameters will be taken from configuration file if present; they may be substituted with the user provided ones.

-    Get-Branch -Root '^/Root' -Branches '/branches' -Postfix '/company'
+    Get-Branch `
+        -Root <project root path> `
+        -Branches <branches base path> `
+        -Postfix <postfix>

 Returns list of all branches inside the specified directory.